Leasehold vs Freehold Property

 Buying a leasehold property usually means that you own the flat or house - but not the land beneath it - for a fixed period (such as 99 years) on terms set out in a lease agreement.
 You will have rights to occupy and use the property during that time.

 Both ways of buying have their advantages and disadvantages.
 Need help?
-Call us now on 01202 355697 or email using the contact form on the right.
+Call us now on 01202 355697 or email using the contact form at the bottom of this page.

 Buying Freehold Property